Vaccine: COVID-19

 - Wash your hands often.

 - Stay home if you are sick, especially if you have been around someone who has COVID-19.
 If you have symptoms of COVID-19, you should get tested.
-Learn more at CDC: CDC: COVID-19 Testing: What You Need to Know.
+Learn more at CDC: Testing for COVID-19.

-- If you travel, follow CDC requirements and recommendations at Travel During COVID-19.
+- If you travel, refer to recommendations at CDC: Travelers' Health.

 - Follow guidance specific to your workplace.